onza/svg-sprite-generator/README.md

   {Content of the SVG sprite file}
 </div>
 ```
 Another possibility is to give each icon the path to the sprite file.
+In this case the file can be cached by the browser.